-At the academy trust where I am currently a deputy head in the primary phase, all year 6 children are given the chance to complete past SATs papers at particular points in the year.
-After a recent test, which we were really pleased with the outcomes of, we noticed that children were doing well on 1- and 2-mark questions, but were struggling with, or avoiding altogether, the 3-mark questions.
+At the academy trust where I was a deputy head in the primary phase, all year 6 children were given the chance to complete past SATs papers at particular points in the year.
+After looking at the outcomes of these tests we noticed that children were doing well on 1- and 2-mark questions, but were struggling with, or avoiding altogether, the 3-mark questions.

 We decided to do something about it.